portworx/px-dev/README.md

 ![logo](http://i.imgur.com/l8JRhxg.jpg)

 # TL;DR
 1. Make sure you are running Docker 1.10 or later.
 It must be set to [allow shared mounts](https://github.com/docker/docker/issues/19625).
+For example: `# mount --make-shared /`
 2. Get the kernel module for your distro: [Kernel Module](https://github.com/portworx/px-lite/blob/master/README.md#kernel-module-for-distros-temporary-requirement).
 If you can't find a pre-built module, follow the instructions to build one for your kernel.
 3. docker login with the username and password provided by email.
 4. git clone https://github.com/portworx/px-lite